 The CEO implements the key strategies and policies as well as annual targets and objectives set by the Board.
 He provides leadership, direction and overall management of the Company's business and activities.
-He leads Management in the development and implementation of short and long term plans, financial management and annual budget, controls and risk system, among others.
+He leads in the development and implementation of short and long term plans, financial management and annual budget.
 The Vice Chairman concurrently holds the position of CEO.